Karrets/RemoteManager/README.md

 Used for connecting to remote servers, and running administrative commands.

  - [GTK#](https://github.com/GtkSharp/GtkSharp)
-Used in tandom with glade to create the local gui.
+Used in tandem with glade to create the GUI.

 You can compile this program using MSBuild and NuGet.
 Presently the program is in an early beta, and non functional.
-Feature requests and similar are greatly appreciated, and will be considered when the application's basic operation is complete.
+Feature requests and similar are greatly appreciated, and will be considered when the application's basic feature set is fully implemented.

 --Thanks!